mnielsen/finding_scenius/finding_scenius.md

 Imagine it is the 18th century.
 You are living in New York and you hear the first news of a major gold strike in California.
 Many people rush out to California, dig for gold, and an unusually large fraction become wealthy.
-Should we conclude from this that there was some special scenius in California that imbued those people with a special talent for generating wealth?
+Should we conclude that there was some special scenius in California that imbued those people with a special talent for generating wealth?
 Were they picking up special wealth-generating skills from their friends and colleagues?

-The answer, obviously, is no, it would be wrong to attribute the wealth to anything particularly important in the social environment.
+The answer, obviously, is no, their wealth wasn't due to anything particularly important in the social environment.
 Rather, they chose to put themselves in the right place at the right time.

-You can make a similar case for Florence.
-There is a sense in which the 15th century Florence was a rich frontier waiting to be mined for great art, not unlike the mining of gold in the California gold fields.
-At least three factors contributed to Florence being such a
-frontier: (1) it had been a leading European center for art for hundreds of years; (2) the rise of the Medici family created a business model to support a large number of artistic endeavours; and (3) the ideas, techniques and technologies of art had advanced to a point where they opened up a whole new world of artistic possibilities.
+You can make a similar case that 15th century Florence was a rich frontier waiting to be mined for great art, not unlike the mining of gold in the California gold fields.
+At least three factors contributed to Florence being such a frontier: (1) it had been a leading European center for art for hundreds of years; (2) the rise of the Medici family created a business model to support a large number of artistic endeavours; and (3) the ideas, techniques and technologies of art had advanced to a point where they opened up a whole new world of artistic possibilities.
+Take away any one of these three factors, and Florence would still have been important, but it would certainly no longer have been one of the pre-eminent centers of all time.

-Any one of these three facts would not have been enough to establish Florence as pre-eminent not just in its time, but arguably for all time.
-But with all three factors occurring simultaneously, Florence became _the place_ to be for ambitious artists.

-This explanation for Florence's pre-eminence is subtly different from Eno's explanation of scenius.
+This explanation for Florence's success is different from Brian Eno and Kevin Kelly's explanation of scenius.
 It's not that the great painters of Florence were learning and benefiting from each other.
 Instead, in this explanation they were more like gold miners who just happened to be first on the scene, just as a new vein of gold was found.

 This is what might be called the _rich frontier_ hypothesis of genius: there's a huge advantage to getting in very early as a rich frontier is opening up.
-There are relatively few other people present initially, and so not only pioneers stake a major claim, they're often able to remain ahead of the curve for many years or decades, even as the field matures.
+There are relatively few other people present initially, and so not only can pioneers stake a major claim, they're often able to remain ahead of the curve for many years or decades, even as the field matures.

 So now we have an interesting question.
 How much were the great Florentine artists benefiting from being at a rich frontier, and how much were they benefiting from a rich social environment?
-I don't think it's at all clear what he answer to this question is.
+I think both mattered.
+I don't think it's at all clear what the _balance_ between the two was, or how much both were necessar.

-How does this affect our notion of scenius?

-There are two paths we could take at this point.
-One is to adopt a narrow notion of scenius as the benefit a creative worker gets from their social scene.
-I'm prety sure this is how Eno intended it, and it's certainly how Kevin Kelly discusses it.
-If we adopt this notion of scenius then it explicitly excludes the rich frontier.
-Any attempt to explain Florence and similar events must engage the question of the relative contribution of both scenius and the rich frontier.

-The other approach is to embrace a broader notion of scenius which includes both the benefits from working at a rich frontier _and_ the benefit from a rich social environment.
-In this essay, I'm going to adopt this broader notion of scenius.
-I'll still occasionally find it helpful to break out both components of scenius --- the rich frontier and the rich social scene.
+Given this, I want to extend and redefine Eno's notion of scenius.
+It will still include the benefit a creative worker gets from their social scene.
+But we'll also extend the notion to include the benefits from working at a rich frontier.
+In this way of looking at things, scenius arises out of the combination of the rich frontier and a superb social environment.

-A lot of what I've said so far seems like bland truisms.
-Yes, environment matters.
-Yes, being in the right place at the right time matters.
-Everyone can trivially agree with these statements.
-But they acquire force when contrasted with other supposely obvious truisms.
+Much of this seems like bland truisms: environment matters; being in the right place at the right time matters.
+Everyone can agree with these statements.
+They acquire most force when contrasted with other supposely obvious truisms.
 Most people think great creative achievement requires supreme talent.
-But the moral of the Florence Renaissance is that it's better to be moderately talented and in the right place at the right time than it is to be supremely talented and in the wrong place at the wrong time.
+But the moral of the Florence Renaissance is that it's better to be moderately talented and in the right place at the right time than to be supremely talented and in the wrong place at the wrong time.

-This over-emphasis we have on talent is enormously destructive.
+Our over-emphasis on talent is enormously destructive.
 It's not exactly a myth --- different people do have different levels of talent.
-But it's such a tiny part of the overall picure, and we overemphasize talent at the expense of other, more important things.
+But it's a small part of the overall picure, and we overemphasize talent at the expense of other, more important things.
 If Michaelangelo had grown up today in a Florence-sized town, he'd be a well-known local artist, admired within a small sphere, but